BIOS3010/Module-12-Gene-annotation/exercises/Exercise1.md

 ```bash
 ./glimmer3.02/bin/glimmer3 ecoli.fa ecoli.icm ecoli
 ```
-The program should run for a few seconds.
+The program should run for some seconds.
 The result file is called `ecoli.predict`.

 ```diff
 !
 Look at the first 10 lines of the ecoli.predict file